ZenPundit

 Let me describe this new creature.
 In a multinational model, companies built local production capacity within key markets, while performing other tasks on a global basis.
 They did this in response to the rise of protectionism and nationalism that began with the first world war and carried on late into the twentieth century.
 As an example, American multinationals such as General Motors, Ford and IBM built plants and established local workforce policies in Europe and Asia, but kept research and development and product design principally in the "home country".
 The globally integrated enterprise, in contrast, fashions its strategy, management and operations to integrate production - and deliver value to clients - worldwide.
 That has been made possible by shared technologies and shared business standards, built on top of a global information technology and communications infrastructure.
 Because new technology and business models are allowing companies to treat their functions and operations as component pieces, companies can pull those pieces apart and put them back together in new combinations, based on judgments about which operations the company wants to excel at and which are best suited to its partners.

 The key to this paradigm is the ability to "pull apart" business processes and "put them back together" as needs dictate.
 Of course, this kind of talk excites me because Enterra Solutions is in the business of enabling globally integrated corporations and turning them into Resilient Enterprises.
 Tom Barnett and I spend a great deal of our time addressing multinational corporations about this subject.
 We talk about the need for the next generation Enterprise Architecture, which pulls apart business processes and turns them into automated rules sets that can be recombined as required in the corporate DNA.
-Because it utilizes a service-oriented architecture and a standards-based business process layer, the next generation Enterprise Architecture enables integration across departments and, as Palmisano notes, across the globe. "
+Because it utilizes a service-oriented architecture and a standards-based business process layer, the next generation Enterprise Architecture enables integration across departments and, as Palmisano notes, across the globe.
+"Pulling apart segments of an organization and reassembling them to fit the conditions of a new and different scenario is a description of

-Pulling apart segments of an organization and reassembling them to fit the conditions of a new and different scenario is a description of modularity, a critical principle for "managing complexity" (This capacity, incidentally, also increases organizational resilience by increasing the internal link density of the entity).
+managing complexity" (This capacity, incidentally, also increases organizational resilience by increasing the internal link density of the entity).
 Ideally, with modularity you want to have an organization where the parts, while able to function independently if need be, achieve net gains in effeciency and parameters of capabilities by integrating into a synergistic network.

-If your organization must make decisions in a chaotic, "noisy" environment then modularity offers a significant advantage.
-Unsurprisingly, with war being the ultimate in disorderly environments, the U.S. Army has begun to experiment with a " modular" structure though the costs and the execution are proving controversial.
+the costs and the execution are proving controversial.
 The next evolutionary step in organizational modularity will be when the modules of an organization are able to self-organize in terms of reacting to an event without requiring central direction to " pull them apart".
 In other words,

 " smart modularity".

-The very acceleration in decision making tempo created by Gobalization's drive toward a 24/7 world hypereconomy, a dilemna that DeAngelis described as "The problem is that the landscape is changing so fast we haven't figured out how deal with it.", is going to force large organizations -corporations, states, armies, social movements - to go modular or go the way of the dinosaur.
+The very acceleration in decision making tempo created by Gobalization's drive toward a 24/7 world hypereconomy, a dilemna that DeAngelis described as

-GOTHS AND VANDALS
+GOTHS AND VANDALSLexington Green of

-"Very Global Guerillas-esque vision -- From the British MOD"
+Very Global Guerillas-esque vision -- From the British MOD"

 "Quoting Rear Admiral Chris Parry, head of the "development, concepts and doctrine centre at the Ministry of Defence", who is "charged with identifying the greatest challenges that will frame national security policy in the future."

 He identified the most dangerous flashpoints by overlaying maps showing the regions most threatened by factors such as agricultural decline, booming youth populations, water shortages, rising sea levels and radical Islam.
 Parry predicts that as flood or starvation strikes, the most dangerous zones will be Africa, particularly the northern half; most of the Middle East and central Asia as far as northern China; a strip from Nepal to Indonesia; and perhaps eastern China.
 He pinpoints 2012 to 2018 as the time when the current global power structure is likely to crumble.
 Rising nations such as China, India, Brazil and Iran will challenge America’s sole superpower status.
 This will come as "irregular activity" such as terrorism, organised crime and "white companies" of mercenaries burgeon in lawless areas.'
+Hmmm.
+I'd like to see the map.
+I bet it looks a lot like the Gap.

 Meanwhile, the Brits are probably going to be axing one of their planned aircraft carriers.
 Wise move to ditch a Cold War anachronism -- or foolish move, sacrificing a valuable 4GW power-projection platform?
 I suppose it depends on what the person with the checkbook wants to hear.